Logo

 Even if you don’t have credit, it’s possible to find a less conventional lender that’s willing to give you an auto loan.
 However, your loan offer might include higher interest rates, prepayment penalties, or other less-than-desirable terms.
 If you can manage without a car, it might be a wiser personal finance decision to build credit first and avoid high interest rates.

-Building credit not only helps you qualify for an auto loan but also secure the best terms, such as a lower interest rate.
+Building credit helps you qualify for an auto loan and secure the best terms, such as a lower interest rate.
 This translates to lower monthly loan payments and more money in your pocket.
-Fortunately, it’s not as complicated to build credit as you might think.
+Fortunately, building credit’s not as complicated as you might think.

 Avoid late payments